-Director of Marketing & Enrollment Management for Catholic Education
+Director of Marketing & Community Relations, Catholic Education Office

 This Sunday marks the beginning of Catholic Schools Week (January 26—February 1), a very special annual tradition for Catholic schools across the country.
 In the Archdiocese of St. Louis, each school will plan its own unique celebration, which may include special Masses, activities, and fun for students.

 “Catholic Schools Week is always one of the most exciting weeks of the school year for us.
 We are never more alive in terms of celebrating who we are—Alive in Christ!—and giving thanks to all who support us every day,” said George Henry, Superintendant of Schools for the archdiocese.
 “In this year of celebration of the 250 anniversary of the City of St. Louis, we ask our patron, Saint Louis, to protect our people—our communities, our families, and especially our children.”